kerautret/DGtal0.6-ForIPOL/README_IPOL_DEMO_FrechetSimplification.txt

 Image from data are given from LEMS Vision Group at Brown University, under Professor Ben Kimia (http://www.lems.brown.edu/~dmc)/

+Version 1.3 26/05/2024:
+        - Fix an error related to element erase and iterator in the FrechetShortcut class.

 Version 1.2 11/02/2021:
         - Fix various compilation errors from the DGtal Library (./src/DGtal; ./examples;